Transfer in China and free visa-free entry

 Examples of itineraries

-To give you a better overview, below are 5 examples where you can use the 240-hour entry into China on a transfer and 5 examples where you cannot.
+To give you a better overview, below are 5 examples of when you can use the 240-hour entry into China with a transfer and 5 examples of when you cannot.

 Visa-free transfer for 24 hours